alvercau/Project_McNulty/Process_and_results.md

 The __trip data__ was inserted into the databse before cleaning.
 The following operations were made:
 * convert user type to dummy variable
 * transform variables to correct datatype
-* truncate the data column to hour, necessary for matching with the weather data.
+* truncate the date column to hour, necessary for matching with the weather data.

 _At an earlier stage of the project, I classified the data according to the [bearing](https://github.com/alvercau/Project_McNulty/blob/master/notebooks/Classification-bearing.ipynb) of the bike trips instead of the end stations.
 This problem is less complex (9 target variables, including return to start station) and allowed for preliminary exploration of the data and the Classification Models.
 An additional table containing geodata was made._

 The __weather data__ was cleaned before insertion in the database.
 The data was pretty dirty (strings inside of integers etc.) and SQL is not the best tool to clean data.
 The data contained several columns with a lot of NaNs and empty columns corresponding to the daily weather data.
 These were dropped.
-Additonally, I converted the data to the correct data types.
+Additionally, I converted the data to the correct data types.

-## 4. Modelling
+## 4. Modeling

 Due to technical limitations, the initial project was downsized: